Olena1788/first-project/TESTING.md

 2. I tried to submit the form with only an email address - the form directed the user to fill in the name field.
 I filled out the name and email fields and tried to submit the form.
 The form then directs the user to fill out the surname field.
 I filled in the name, email and surname field and was able to submit the form.
 3. I tried to submit the form with only the surname - the form directed the user to fill in the name field.
 I filled out the name and surname fields and tried to submit the form.
 The form then directed the user to fill out the email field.
 I filled in the name, email and surname field and was able to submit the form.

 5. I selected the checkbox "Remember me" without filling any fields and tried to submit the form.
-The form directs me to fill in the name field.
-I filled in the name field and the form directs the user to fill in the surname field.
+The form directed me to fill in the name field.
+I filled in the name field and the form directed me to fill in the surname field.
 I filled in the name and surname fields and tried to submit the form.
-The form directs the user to fill in the email field.
+The form directed the user to fill in the email field.
 Once I filled in the name, surname and email fields with a checkbox selected I was then able to submit the form.
 6. I tried submitting the form without any information filled in.
-The form directs the user to fill in the name field.
-It then goes on to ask the user to complete the surname and email fields if they are not filled out.
+The form directed me to fill in the name field.
+It then went on to ask me to complete the surname and email fields if they are not filled out.
 The form can then be submitted.

 - - -